phundament/docs/1-introduction/basic-concepts.md

 ### Stacks

 Stacks and their service definitions can have different flavours.
-You may need slightly different setups in testing, staging and production environment.
-Phundament features as `yaml-converter-command`, which can create stack files from templates.
+You may need slightly different setups in testing, staging and production environment. phd features as `yaml-converter-command`, which can create stack files from templates.

 - [View project stacks](https://github.com/phundament/app/tree/master/build/compose)